sameer302/Supporting_Codes/virtual_environment.md

    deep\Scripts\activate
    (deep is the name given to venv)

-# 4) Activating virtual environment in windows Powershell
+# 3) Activating virtual environment in windows Powershell
    .\deep\Scripts\Activate.ps1
    (deep is the name given to venv)

-# 6) Activating For Git Bash / WSL / macOS / Linux
+# 4) Activating For Git Bash / WSL / macOS / Linux
    source deep/bin/activate
    deep is the name given to venv

+# 5) Deactivating virtual environment
+   deactivate

+# 6) Looking at various packages, modules and libraries installed in our environment
+   pip list

+# 7) To create a requirements.txt to save all the dependencies of our project
+   pip freeze > requirements.txt